Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Cost Optimization Strategies for 2025

 According to the American Farm Bureau, the average price of a Thanksgiving meal for 10 people jumped from $46.90 in 2020 to $64.05 in 2022, making cost-conscious planning more important than ever.
-Smart portioning is your best defense against inflation.
+Smart portioning is your best defense against inflation, whether you’re planning traditional turkey dinners or exploring alternatives through our other holiday calculators.

 The Economics of Precision

-Accurate portion planning saves money through multiple mechanisms:
+Accurate portion planning saves money through multiple mechanisms that apply across all holiday entertaining scenarios:

 • Eliminate overbuying: Most families overpurchase by 40-60%